soundio/soundstage/README.md

 <a href="http://github.com/soundio/music-json">Music JSON</a> sequence array of
 events.
 The sequence is played on <code>soundio.sequence.start()</code>.

-Call Soundio with this data to set it up as an audio graph:
+Call Soundstage with this data to set it up as an audio graph:

-	var soundio = Soundio(data);
+	var soundio = Soundstage(data);

 Turn your volume down a bit, enable the mic when prompted by the browser, and you will hear your voice being flanged.